Caring for our elephant

 Suki also participates in routine exercise and enrichment programs and regularly receives special treats like fresh leafy browse, a variety of fruit and the watermelons she loves to stomp and eat.

-Hanako, a beloved elderly Asian elephant who came to Tacoma two decades ago, was humanely euthanized on the evening of February 15, 2020 after a severe decline in her health over the past several weeks.
+Hanako, a beloved elderly Asian elephant who came to Tacoma two decades ago, was humanely euthanized on the evening of February 15, 2020 after a severe decline in her health.
 Learn more.

 - Hanako had significant and chronic medical conditions.
 She had been treated for cancer since 2018 and was diagnosed with tuberculosis in 2019.
 She also suffered from advanced joint disease.